JamesOkemwa/JamesOkemwa/README.md

 - 👯 I’m looking to collaborate on ... open source
 - 💬 Ask me about ...
 Web Maps, GIS
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Dumbbells and code commits
+Dumbbells and code commits are meant to be pushed and pulled.